 Pumpkin Chocolate Chip Muffins

 - Preheat oven to 325 degrees and grease or line a muffin tin.

 - Combine almond flour, coconut sugar, cinnamon, baking soda, and salt in a large bowl.
 Combine eggs, pumpkin, ghee, and vinegar in a medium bowl.
 Stir wet ingredients into dry ingredients.
 Fold in chocolate chips.

 - Using a large ice cream or cookie scoop, fill muffin cups ¾ full.

-- Bake for 20 - 25 minutes, until golden brown and toothpick inserted in center comes out clean.
-Cool on wire rack.
+- Bake for 20 - 25 minutes, until golden brown and toothpick inserted in the center, comes out clean.
+Cool on a wire rack.